-Businesses are collecting data at a staggering rate and it is essential to unify this data and analyze it to understand it and get something useful information out of it.
+Businesses are collecting data at a staggering rate and it is essential to unify this data and analyze it to understand it and get some useful information out of it.
 Companies use Data Visualization tools to visualize huge volumes of data and generate insights from it.
 Grafana is an open-source Analytics and Visualization platform that help companies analyze their data.

 Amazon Redshift is a Cloud Data Warehouse service that stores business data in a Columnar Storage format for faster query speed.
 Grafana Redshift Integration allows users to use business data stored in Amazon Redshift and feed it to Grafana dashboards to keep track of business activities.